Giannis Vogiatzis: Biography

 Vogiatzis has appeared in 68 films, mainly in comedic roles.
 His favorite productions include: I gynaika mou trelathike, Mia Italida ap' tin Kypseli, Despoinis Dievthyntis, Ena koritsi gia dyo, O Klearch, i Marina ki o Kontos, Tha se Kano Vasilissa, Nyhta Gamou (Wedding Night), The Mother's Child and O Mikes Pantrevetai.

+In 2022, Vogiatzis was nominated for the Hellenic Film Academy's Iris Award for Best Supporting Actor for his performance as Polycarpos in Smyrna my Beloved.

 Vogiatzis is the cousin of the late singer and actor Giannis Vogiatzis (1934–2023) with whom he shares both name and surname.

+Vogiatzis married Vasiliki and they had a son, Konstantinos (b.
+1969).
+Vasiliki died in 2018.

+His last performance in theatre was in 2023.